 The CHKD Health System believes in the value of its employees.
-Every effort is made to provide our nurses with the tools and resources necessary for success.
+Every effort is made to provide our nurses with the tools and the resources necessary for success.
 An important first step in the process is orientation.

 A Kick-start to Your Career

 CHKD's comprehensive new graduate nursing orientation is a 10-16 week program that provides nurses with the classroom and clinical experiences needed to get them started on a successful career in pediatric nursing.

 Classes during the first week of orientation provide general employment information and cover the health system's philosophy and policies, role expectation and special services.
 Pediatric concepts are highlighted and core clinical skills are reviewed.
 Topics addressed during that first week include: